AdaCore/gnatstudio/docs/users_guide/extending.rst

 * :file:`<extra-args>`

+* :file:`sections`

+  Optional attribute :file:`sections` contains spaceseparated list of switches delimiting a section of a command line (such as :command:`-bargs -cargs -largs`).
+See more details in :ref:`Defining_tool_switches`.

   List of :file:`<arg>` tags, each containing one extra argument to append to the command line when launching targets while this mode is active.
+  Optional attribute :file:`section` sets section of given argument.
   Macros are supported in the `<arg>` nodes::

      <my_mode>